vivianamarquez/adaption-kirundi-sft-starter/README.md

 ## Why This Project Exists

+In 2023, I taught AI in Burundi and saw the AI gap up close.
+At the time, many of the most widely used LLM tools were not accessible from the country.
+But the gap was bigger than platform access alone.
+It was also a language gap, a data gap, and a design gap.

-I taught AI in Burundi and saw firsthand that access and language inclusion are not evenly distributed.
-Many AI workflows assume abundant English data, large evaluation sets, and teams with native-language reviewers available at every step.
+Many AI workflows assume abundant English data, large evaluation sets, and easy access to native-language reviewers.
 That is not the reality for many low-resource languages.
+For communities whose languages are underrepresented in training data, AI often does not meet people where they are.

-This repo explores one practical slice of that problem: can adaptive data improvement make a Kirundi/Rundi SFT workflow easier to test, compare, and improve?
+This repo explores one practical slice of that problem: can adaptive data improvement make a Kirundi SFT workflow easier to build, test, compare, and improve?

+The broader question is even more important: what would it look like for AI systems to adapt to the world, instead of expecting the world to adapt to them?

 The framing is intentionally cautious.
-Automatic metrics are proxies.
+Automatic metrics are only proxies.
 Native speaker review matters.
-The goal here is a clear starter workflow that developers, researchers, and product teams can extend responsibly.
+This repo does not claim to solve low-resource language AI.
+Instead, it offers a clear starter workflow that developers, researchers, and product teams can extend responsibly.

 ## What This Repo Builds